grdddj/done-for-today/plan.md

 - all the languages should contain the same keys
 ---

+Translations issues/problems:
+- bootloader cannot import the translation modules
+- however, the translations are included even in parts used by it (like buttons or ChoicePage)
+- the translations are quite big in size -- just one language, let alone storing multiple languages at once
+- how to create the possibility of changing the language from outside without rebuild?

 Ordinals in Trezor
 - find out what exactly is missing
 - https://xverseapp.notion.site/xverseapp/Sats-Connect-Inscription-Pre-release-6e13b4313bf0454881431c4916b8327b